Members

 I don’t think I have a single favourite book, I tend to enjoy the bizarre and slightly satirical, so things like Joseph Heller’s Catch 22 and Terry Pratchett’s Discworld series definitely make the list.
 I have also read some really fascinating history books recently and would highly recommend Peter Frankopan’s The Silk Roads for an epic history or MIchael Pye’s The Edge of the World for a more revisionist approach to progress in Europe in the pre-modern era.

-A passionate chamber musician, Flo has performed alongside musicians such as Benjamin Frith, Malin Broman, Robert Plane and Alice Neary at a variety of chamber music festivals across the UK.
-These include Schubert Octet with the Brodsky Quartet and Friends at the Dante Festival in Cornwall, and Beethoven Septet at the Penarth Chamber Music Festival and Wye Valley Chamber Music Festival.
-She has performed at the Oxford Lieder Festival with acclaimed soprano Sophie Bevan.
+A passionate chamber musician, Flo has performed alongside musicians such as Adam Walker, Malin Broman and Alice Neary at a variety of chamber music festivals across the UK.
+These include Schubert Octet with the Brodsky Quartet and friends at the Dante Festival in Cornwall, Beethoven’s Septet at the Wye Valley Chamber Music Festival and Brahms’s Serenade for Nonet at the Penarth Chamber Music Festival.
+She has performed at the Oxford Lieder Festival with acclaimed soprano Sophie Bevan and with Sheffield-based Ensemble360, presenting Strauss’ Til Eulenspiegel for quintet and Ligeti’s Ten Pieces.

-She has made the world premiere recording of Pamela Harrison’s ‘Faggot Dance’, which will be released as part of a survey of this neglected composer’s chamber music by Resonus Classics on International Women’s Day in 2023
+She has made the world premiere recording of Pamela Harrison’s ‘Faggot Dance’, which was released as part of a survey of this neglected composer’s chamber music for Resonus Classics on International Women’s Day in 2023, and also features on a disc exploring Stravinsky’s chamber works under Linn Records with the Royal Academy Soloists Ensemble.

 Q&A